BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

-# Stuff fkd up with 0control, causing networking errors on starts.
-Generalize 0control
-all jails must now have SSHD installed

-it looks like chk_valid_ipv4 at the end, it'll never make it to $_xp, coz return0 in digits checks

 # After SSH, scp, 0control, and the startstop issues are all hammered out, make another system backup

+remove_tap is getting a jexec ifconfig 'none'

 # 0CONTROL JAIL
-* any VM/jail start needs: service named restart add permanent checks to prevent any changes to 0control via normal qb-commands 0control key needs added to all rootjails - also to qb-create
-* 0bsdvm needs to have a daemon for continually checking/attmepting dhclient on vtnet0
+	add permanent checks to prevent any changes to 0control via normal qb-commands 0control key needs added to all rootjails - also to qb-create 0bsdvm needs to have a daemon for continually checking/attmepting dhclient on vtnet0 all jails must have SSHD installed
+	Might need to add isc-dhcpd restart for 0control and gateway to the /tmp VM script

+You can probably bring seclvl=3 for gateways now.
+Also I dont think gateway require restarts anymore on qb-edit

 qb-copy
 	- Library functions b/c qb-connect will also integrate